jarvist/polaron-lambda/README.md

     >ls
     mylovelymolecule.chk mylovelymolecule_ion_opt.chk mylovelymolecule_ion_opt.com mylovelymolecule_neutral_opt.chk mylovelymolecule_neutral_opt.com
 ````
+ --> generates two geometry opt jobs (neutral + charged)

-2. Run these jobs, retaining the checkpoints.
+* Run these jobs, retaining the checkpoints.

-3. Generate the energy jobs (Nb: you could use a different / higher level of theory here)
+* Generate the energy jobs (Nb: you could use a different / higher level of theory here, in particular you might want to think of expanding the basis set for an Anion calculation and/or increasing the convergence)
 ````
     >./polaron_reorg_energy_jobs_from_geom_chks.sh *_opt.chk
 ````
+ --> generates 4 energy jobs "*_ion_E.chk" / "_neutral_E.chk"

-4. Run these *_E.com jobs...
+* Run these *_E.com jobs...

-5. Have a tasty look at the reorganisation energies with the handy ./calc_reorg_energy.sh script
+* Have a tasty look at the reorganisation energies with the handy ./calc_reorg_energy.sh script
 ````
     >./calc_reorg_energy.sh mylovelymolecule
     C60_b3lypopt